-That doesn’t mean the restaurant doesn’t have a presence on those social networks.
+That doesn’t mean the restaurant doesn’t have a local SEO presence on those social networks.
 But, it appears that the profile pages need an update.

 Of course, other factors could be at work, too.
 As you can see in the screenshot above, Splendido is now closed after 25 years in business.
 This could explain why only its Facebook business page is visible in organic searches.

-Being active on social media networks can help your business locally.
+Being active on social media networks can boost your search engine optimization and help your business locally.
 It isn’t that Google will look at the links you shared on Facebook and rank you highly.
 But, content that gets shared a lot on social media may be seen as more valuable content, says Eric Enge of Stone Temple Marketing.

 Step #6: Brand citation check for link building opportunities

-Brand marketing goes way beyond building links to improve your search rankings.
+Brand marketing goes way beyond building links to improve your local SEO and search rankings.
 It’s about making a positive difference and bringing satisfaction to customers.

 Earlier I talked about the indirect impact of social signals, which leads to increased citations due to brand awareness.